liqotech/liqo/README.md

 ## License

-This project includes code from the  Virtual Kubelet project https://github.com/virtual-kubelet/virtual-kubelet, licensed under the Apache 2.0 license.
+This project includes code from the [Virtual Kubelet project](https://github.com/virtual-kubelet/virtual-kubelet), licensed under the Apache 2.0 license.

 Liqo is distributed under the Apache-2.0 License.
 See [License](LICENSE) for more information.